DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

-Seborrhoeic dermatitis (American spelling is ‘seborrheic’) is a common, chronic or relapsing form of eczema/dermatitis that mainly affects the scalp and face.
-There are infantile and adult forms of seborrhoeic dermatitis.
-It is sometimes associated with psoriasis (sebopsoriasis).
-Seborrhoeic dermatitis is also known as seborrhoeic eczema.
+Seborrhoeic dermatitis (American spelling is ‘seborrheic’) is a common, chronic or relapsing form of eczema/dermatitis that mainly affects the sebaceous, gland-rich regions of the scalp, face, and trunk .

 Dandruff (also called ‘pityriasis capitis’) is an uninflamed form of seborrhoeic dermatitis.
 Dandruff presents as bran-like scaly patches scattered within hair-bearing areas of the scalp.

 The cause of seborrhoeic dermatitis is not completely understood.
 It is associated with proliferation of various species of the skin commensal Malassezia, in its yeast (non-pathogenic) form.
 Its metabolites (such as the fatty acids oleic acid, malssezin, and indole-3-carbaldehyde) may cause an inflammatory reaction.
 Differences in skin barrier lipid content and function may account for individual presentations.

 Infantile seborrhoeic dermatitis affects babies under the age of 3 months and usually resolves by 6–12 months of age.

 Adult seborrhoeic dermatitis tends to begin in late adolescence.
 Prevalence is greatest in young adults and in the elderly.
 It is more common in males than in females.

 The following factors are sometimes associated with severe adult seborrhoeic dermatitis: